 Unless you are actually holding a brochure in your hands, the information offered on the Hop-On Hop-Off website can be somewhat confusing.
 At least it was for me.
 The options of ordering tickets on line or through various outlets or agents had my head swirling.
 Thankfully I was able to get some quick cut-to-the-chase information through their social media team and found out I could pay directly on the bus.
 The website does occasionally offer special discount prices, so keep that in mind if you would like to save a few ringgit.
 Also, be sure to keep your ticket with you at all times, because they do randomly check passengers along the route!

 The KL Hop-On Hop-Off City Tour is an excellent way for visitors to explore the oh-so-diverse Kuala Lumpur and I highly recommend it.
-For more tips on Kuala Lumpur, check out travel blogger Sarah of FitTravels and her 10 Reasons Why You Should Love KL
+If you need some suggestions for places to stay, be sure to check out 9 Kuala Lumpur Hotel Picks of Travel Bloggers and for more tips on Kuala Lumpur, check out travel blogger Sarah of FitTravels and her 10 Reasons Why You Should Love KL

 Have you been to Kuala Lumpur?
 Have any sightseeing recommendations?
 I’d love to hear them!